On singular signed graphs with nullspace spanned by a full vector: Signed nut graphs: Signed graphs, nut graphs and signed nut graphs

 \subsection{Signed singular graphs, signed core graphs and signed nut graphs}

 One may consider the kernel of the adjacency matrix of a \emph{signed} graph.
+The local condition \eqref{eq:locCon} generalises to

-Note that definitions \eqref{eq:suppdef} and \eqref{eq:suppkerdef} can be extended to signed graph in a natural way.
+for each choice of a pivot vertex $v$, where $\sigma(uv)$ is the weight ($\pm1$) of the edge between $u$ and $v$, where $\x(u)$ has been written as $x_u$ for brevity and this convention will be used in the rest of the paper.
+Note that definitions \eqref{eq:suppdef} and \eqref{eq:suppkerdef} can be extended to a signed graph in a natural way.
 A signed graph is a \emph{signed singular graph} if it has a zero as an eigenvalue.
 A signed graph is a \emph{signed core graph} if $\supp \ker A(\Gamma) = V(G)$.
-A signed graph is a \emph{signed nut graph} if its adjacency matrix $A(\Gamma)$ has nullity one and its kernel $\ker A(\Gamma)$ contains a full kernel eigenvector.
+A signed graph is a \emph{signed nut graph} if its adjacency matrix $A(\Gamma)$ has nullity one and $\ker A(\Gamma)$ contains a full kernel eigenvector.
+It follows that a signed nut graph is a signed core graph of nullity one.

 A graph $G$ on $n$ vertices and $m$ edges gives rise to $2^m$ distinct signed graphs.
-If we are interested only in non-isomorphic signed graphs, this number may be reduced by the symmetries preserve signs.
-However, there is also an equivalence relation, to be described in the next section, among the signed graphs $\Gamma = (G, \sigma)$ over the same underlying graph that is very convenient as it preserves several important signed invariants and reduces the number of graphs to be considered.
+If we are interested in non-isomorphic signed graphs only, this number may be reduced by the symmetries that preserve signs.
+However, there is also an equivalence relation, to be described in the next section, among the signed graphs $\Gamma = (G, \sigma)$ over a given underlying graph that is very convenient, as it preserves several important signed invariants and reduces the number of graphs to be considered.